-In this interview with billionaire investor and entrepreneur Ray Dalio (@RayDalio), you’ll learn the principles Ray prescribes for making better decisions, fewer mistakes, and creating meaningful relationships with the people in your life.Are you in love with your own ideas regardless of how good they are?
+In this interview with billionaire investor and entrepreneur Ray Dalio (@RayDalio), you’ll learn the principles for making better decisions and fewer mistakes.

 Ray Dalio is the founder of the world’s largest hedge fund, Bridgewater Associates, and is the author of the new book Principles: Life and Work.
 He is also a leading figure in the world of philanthropy, is an avid supporter of transcendental meditation, and has appeared on Time magazine’s list of the 100 most influential people in the world.
 His recent TED Talk on the topic of an idea meritocracy has already been viewed over a million times.